-Instant Pot Creamy Chicken and Wild Rice Soup Recipe
+Instant Pot Creamy Chicken and Rice Soup Recipe

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’…..Shall We?? 🙂

-What Ingredients Will I Need to Make The Best Chicken and Wild Rice Soup Recipe?
+What Ingredients Will I Need to Make Creamy Chicken and Wild Rice Soup?

 Can I substitute boneless, skinless chicken thighs for the chicken breasts in this recipe?

-Great question and yes, you surely can!
+- Great question and yes, you surely can!
 I actually think that using chicken thighs adds to the richness of this soup recipe in many ways, plus chicken thighs are more economical, too.
+I use chicken thighs in this recipe all the time.

 Can I leave the mushrooms out of this soup?
 I’m not a fan of mushrooms!